augu0093/KaggleCompetition-TitanicMachineLearningFromDisaster/README.md

 - Naive Bayes, no tuning: 0.718 accuracy.

 - Stochastic Gradient Descent, squared_loss: 0.373 accuracy.
-Obviously this approach underperforms, SDG is usually good with large amounts of data, which is not the case here.

-- K-Nearest-Neighbors
+This is obviously faulty, worst performance is 0.5 due to the nature of binary classification.
+The explanation in this case is that SDG guesses a lot of 1'es (alive) while there are an overload of 0'es (diseased).

+- K-Nearest-Neighbors, n=10: 0.634 accuracy

 - Decision Tree, no tuning: 0.722 accuracy.

 - Random Forest, no tuning: 0.766 accuracy.
-Random Forest, tuned: 0.778 accuracy.
+Random Forest, BO tuned: 0.778 accuracy. <- Best.

-- Support Vector Machine
+- Support Vector Machine, no tuning: 0.773 accuracy.

-- XGBoost : 0.775 accuracy.
+- XGBoost, no tuning: 0.775 accuracy.

-Final rank on Kaggle:
+Final rank on Kaggle: 7770, top 30 %.